-- A. All visitors must report to the office when they arrive at school. - B. All visitors are given and required to wear a building pass while they are in the building. - C. Staff are expected to question people in the building whom they do not recognize and who are not wearing a building pass, and to question people who are "hanging around" the building after hours.

-- D. Students and staff are expected to immediately report to a teacher or administrator any suspicious behavior or situation that makes them uncomfortable. - E. All outside doors are locked during the school day. - F. Portions of the building that will not be needed after the regular school days are closed off. - G. All District employees are to wear photo-identification badges while in District schools and offices or on District property.
+- A. All visitors must report to the office when they arrive at school and have their photo ID scanned by the Visit U system. - B. All visitors are given and required to wear a building pass while they are in the building. - C. Staff are expected to question people in the building whom they do not recognize and who are not wearing a building pass, and to question people who are "hanging around" the building after hours. - D. Students and staff are expected to immediately report to a teacher or administrator any suspicious behavior or situation that makes them uncomfortable. - E. All outside doors are locked during the school day. - F. Portions of the building that will not be needed after the regular school days are closed off. - G. All District employees are to wear photo-identification badges while in District schools and offices or on District property.